gamestabled/oot3d_practice_menu/README.md

 The Clear CS Pointer option sets the cutscene pointer to point to a null cutscene.
 This option can be used to escape from many cutscenes.

-The Override menu lets you set 2 values (keep in mind it's easy to crash the game when messing with them):
+The Override menu lets you set 3 values (keep in mind it's easy to crash the game when messing with them):
 * Game Mode
     - 0 = Regular gameplay
     - 1 = Title Screen
     - 2 = File Select
     - 3 = Credits
     - 4 = Boss Challenge Menu
-    - 5 = ??? (resets game and opens Visions)
+    - 5 = ??? (resets game and opens Visions.
+Some of the cheats make this crash)
     - 6 = Unlock Master Quest
 * Scene Setup Index - This value is used when loading a scene to determine both the Entrance Offset and the Alternate Header Index.
 This means you can reach cutscene areas or age-specific areas as the wrong age by changing it.
-The value is overwritten on every scene load (but there are still some things unrelated to loads that use its value).
-If you want to force a value during loads, you must hold R when setting it to enable the override.
+It is overwritten on every scene load, so if you want to force a value during loads, you must hold R when setting it to enable the override.
+To disable the override, simply select the value again.
     - 0-1 = Child scene setups
     - 2-3 = Adult scene setups
     - 4-14 = Cutscene setups; these will cause Wrong Warps to happen on every load

-    To disable the override, simply select the value again.
+Note: the index is also used when loading rooms and to change some actors' behaviors, which will be affected if you select a different value even without the override.
+* Zoneout Type / Respawn Flag - This value affects how Link will spawn after the next scene load, and lets you simulate Void Warps.
+To set it to a negative value you must hold R while selecting the respective positive value.
+    - -3 = Warp Song: regular spawn position, entrance animation given by the last warp song or grotto used
+    - -2 = Special: regular spawn position, preserves Temp flags (used for Game Over, Sun's Song and some loading zones)
+    - -1 = Special Void: regular spawn position, preserves Temp flags, depletes 1 heart (DMT, Ice Cavern, Spirit block voids)
+    -  0 = Normal
+    -  1 = Regular Void: restores Entrance Point, preserves Temp flags, depletes 1 heart
+    -  2 = Grotto Exit: restores Grotto Return point (incl.
+Temp Flags), entrance animation given by the last warp song or grotto used
+    -  3 = Farore's Wind: restores FW point (incl.
+Temp Flags), FW entrance animation

 Note: Holding R while selecting an entrance prints some extra info and lets you set time of day/next entrance/next cutscene without having to trigger a warp

 ### 2.2 Scene
-NoClip / Move Link: this freezes Link and lets you move him freely in any cardinal direction ignoring collision.
+* NoClip / Move Link: this freezes Link and lets you move him freely in any cardinal direction ignoring collision.
 Note: if you load a scene without using the Warps menu while NoClip is active (for example by quitting the game) Link won't be frozen anymore, but the NoClip controls will stay active.
 Disable NoClip by pressing A or B if this happens.

-Set Entrance Point: Link's position is saved as the void out respawn point.
+* Set Entrance Point: Link's position is saved as the void out respawn point.
 Hold R when selecting the option to simulate EPG (walking forward after respawning)

-Set Flags: All scene flags for the current scene will be set (switches, chests, cleared rooms and collected items, both perm and temp)
+* Set Flags: All scene flags for the current scene will be set (switches, chests, cleared rooms and collected items, both perm and temp)

-Clear Flags: All scene flags for the current scene will be cleared
+* Clear Flags: All scene flags for the current scene will be cleared

-Room Selector: Change the room number saved in the EP, so that voiding out will reload the scene with the selected room active.
+* Room Selector: Change the room number saved in the EP, so that voiding out will reload the scene with the selected room active.

-Collision: TODO
+* Collision: TODO

-Free Camera: TODO
+* Free Camera: TODO

-Hide Game Entities:
+* Hide Game Entities:
-    - Hide Rooms - Makes walls, floors and ceilings invisible.
+    - Hide Rooms: Makes walls, floors and ceilings invisible.
-    - Hide Actors - TODO
+    - Hide Actors: TODO

 ### 2.3 Cheats
 This menu provides a number of built in quick cheats.
 These cheats include:
 -   Infinite Health, Magic, Items, Keys, Rupees
--   Change Quest Mode (Regular/Master Quest).
-Note: this only toggles the mirroring and double damage effects of Master Quest until reloading the save file.
-Double Note: This option will eventually move to the **File** menu, when it exists.
 -   Infinite Nayru's Love: Prevents Nayru's Love from expiring, if active.
 If Nayru's Love is not currently active, entering a scene while this cheat is enabled will activate it.
 Disabling the cheat will immediately turn Nayru's Love off.
 -   Freeze time of day: Prevents the current time of day from advancing (currently this includes disabling the Sun's Song effect, but you can still change time of day from the warps menu)
 -   No music: Stops background music and fanfares from playing.